Efficient tools to build your streaming infrastructure

 What is SLDP

-SLDP can be played in HTML5 browsers with MSE support using the SLDP HTML5 player, and you can also add playback to your own players using the JavaScript SDK.
-Mobile support is available with Larix Player SDKs for Android and iOS, which include SLDP and RTMP support.
+SLDP can be played in HTML5 browsers with MSE and MMS support using the SLDP HTML5 Player, and you can also add playback to your own players using the JavaScript SDK.
+This also includes DVR support by using HLS DVR streams.
+Mobile platforms also have native SLDP playback with Larix Player for Android and iOS.

 You can use free apps and also purchase SDKs for these platforms to create your own solutions.